 As usual, each pickup has its own volume and tone knobs.
 And a three-position pickup selector lets you use each pickup separately or both together.

-There are two color options: Ebony or Alpine White.
-Both have a luxurious gloss finish.
 The traditional gold hardware and black pickguard also feature on both versions.
 It’s a very clean, stylish, and timeless look that’ll impress bandmates and audiences alike.

 How the Epiphone Les Paul Custom Plays

 It’s got the dimensions and general qualities to give it a pretty convincing Les Paul feel.
 The neck is wide but not unwieldy and has a profile that makes it very comfortable.
 The medium radius of the fretboard lends itself well to both open chords and fast runs.